pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ### Implementing the `self.search()` method

- The final and most complex addition to your model will be the `self.search` method that will be spawning requests to Elastic Search.
+ The final and most complex addition to your model is the `self.search` method that will be spawning requests to Elastic Search.
 It is the hardest method to write as you will need to have some knowledge of the [Elastic Search Query DSL][es-query-dsl].

-What I will show you is universal to most projects but if the functionality you are looking for is not here do check out [Elastic Search Query DSL][es-query-dsl].
+What I will show you is universal to most projects but if the functionality you are looking for is not covered here do check out the [Elastic Search Query DSL][es-query-dsl].

 You will notice that queries to Elastic Search are written in JSON.
 In Ruby JSON is easily represented with a `Hash` so what we will do is a method that will call